 - Work is normally performed outside where exposure to conditions of extreme heat/cold, fumes and gases is common.
 Job hazards include frequently working near moving mechanical parts and occasionally working in high, precarious places with occasional exposure to fumes or airborne particles.

 - Position may require working evening hours and weekends as needed

-- 3+ years driver experience in propane and/or fuel distribution business
+- 2+ years tractor and trailer experience in propane and/or fuel distribution business

-- Class B CDL driver license with hazmat endorsement
+- Class B CDL license with hazmat and tanker endorsement

 - No more than one moving violation in the previous 2 years